CORONAVIRUS:management, prevention, and origins

-There has been some talk online about diet, Chiropractic and other approaches in relation to Coronavirus treatment.
-This has ranged from preventing Coronavirus, boosting immunity and being a Coronavirus treatment instead of medical care.
+There has been some talk online about diet, Chiropractic and other approaches in relation to Coronavirus management.
+This has ranged from preventing Coronavirus, boosting immunity, and serving as a Coronavirus remedy instead of medical care.

 READ this article to find out more about Coronavirus, how to prevent infection and how natural remedies can be helpful.
 (At the END of the article there is also a video to explain more!)